Housing Guarantee and Eligibility for Undergraduate Housing

 Eligibility for Undergraduate Housing

-Stanford Student Housing offers academic year undergraduate housing to undergraduate students who are enrolled in a degree program (matriculated students).
+Stanford Student Housing offers undergraduate housing to undergraduate students who are enrolled in a degree program (matriculated students).
 Students must be considered enrolled by the Registrar's Office to be eligible for housing and must either be in a class cohort designated to be on campus for the quarter or specifically approved to be on campus for the quarter through the exception process.
 If not enrolled full time, undergraduate students must have an approved 13th Quarter petition or a Permit to Attend for Services Only (forms to apply for either of these are available in Stanford eForms).
 Students with housing assignments who determine that they will not be enrolled or will not be eligible for housing must file a housing termination and move out of university housing.

 Guaranteed Housing Plan for Undergraduate Students

 How many years of housing am I guaranteed?

 Stanford students who matriculate as frosh are guaranteed four complete or partial years of housing, including their freshman year.
 The four complete or partial years are commonly referred to as “guarantee years.”
 Transfer students receive three guarantee years (three complete or partial years of housing).

 Do my four guarantee years equate to twelve quarters of housing I can take at any time?